 Two class action complaints titled Chultem v.
-Ticor Title Insurance Co., Chicago Title and Trust, Co., and Fidelity National Financial, Inc and Colella v.
+Ticor Title Insurance Co., Chicago Title and Trust, Co., and Fidelity National Financial, Inc. and Colella v.
 Chicago Title Insurance Co. and Chicago Title and Trust Co. are pending in the Illinois state court against Chicago Title Insurance Company ("Chicago"), Ticor Title Insurance Company ("Ticor"), Chicago Title and Trust Company, and Fidelity National Financial, Inc., their parent, (collectively "the Companies").
 The Plaintiffs represent certified classes of all borrowers and sellers of residential real estate in Illinois who paid a premium for title insurance to Chicago and Ticor which was split with attorney agents for services which were performed in issuing the policies.
 The complaint alleges the Companies violated the Real Estate Settlement Procedures Act (RESPA) and by doing so violated the Illinois Title Insurance Act and the Illinois Consumer Fraud Act.
 The suit seeks compensatory damages in the amount of the premium split paid to the attorney agents, interest, punitive damages, a permanent injunction, attorney's fees and costs.
 Class certification was denied on May 26, 2009, but the plaintiffs appealed.
-The Court of Appeal reversed the previous decision and the case was remanded to the trial court for certification and subsequent proceedings.
+The Court of Appeal reversed and the case was remanded to the trial court for certification and subsequent proceedings.
 Although such premium splits with attorney agents are expressly permitted by RESPA, Plaintiffs alleged in the trial court that HUD took the position in a statement issued in 1996 in Florida that providing "pro forma commitments" to attorney agents that could be signed to create a policy without further examination would permit an agent to issue a policy without performing actual services, thus the agent would be paid only for referral of the business violating RESPA.
 Plaintiffs argued RESPA must be interpreted in accordance with the Florida statement, that Chicago and Ticor provided their attorney agents with "pro forma commitments", and Chicago Title and Trust Company and Fidelity National Financial, Inc. are vicariously liable.
 Contrary to Federal precedent, on March 1, 2013 the trial court agreed with Plaintiffs and ruled RESPA must be interpreted in accordance with HUD's Florida statement, but that a trial is necessary to determine if Chicago and Ticor provided "pro forma commitments".
-A trial has been set for September 3, 2013 to try "liability issues", but not whether the class could be ascertained or class wide damages.
-The trial court has declared that after trial it will make a final, appealable judgment.
+A trial was held September 3, 2013 through September 13, 2013 to try "liability issues".
+There was a post-trial briefing for class decertification on October 17, 2013, followed by a hearing on October 22, 2013.
+At the October 22, 2013 hearing the court denied our motion for decertification.
+There is post-trial briefing on the merits issues in early November 2013 with a hearing set for November 18, 2013.
 We intend to vigorously defend this action.
 As the case continues to evolve it is not possible to reasonably estimate the probability that we will be ultimately held liable, or reasonably estimate the ultimate loss, if any, or range of loss that could result from the case.